Witness signatures and certify documents in a voluntary role as a Commissioner For Declarations.

 Delivery Options

-This option requires you to study the material within the CDec Handbook available online and apply this knowledge to the assessments.
-There is no training assistance involved with this option.
-You will be sent the materials via email once your booking is finalised.
+In our online CDec course, you will study the material within the CDec Handbook and our online resources and apply this knowledge to the assessments.
+You will be enrolled in the online portal once your enrolment is confirmed.

 Course Fees